The Stephen K. Tompsett Student Award for Excellence in Math, Science or Technology

 - A copy of your current transcript; and

-- Under separate cover, two letters of recommendation on behalf of the applicant.
+- Two letters of recommendation on behalf of the applicant.
 These letters of recommendation must be from teachers, administrative personnel or others who know the applicant in an academic or work environment and who are familiar with applicant’s excellence in math, science and/or technology.
 Letters from parents or other relatives will not be accepted.
 The letters of recommendation should refer to specific examples of the applicant’s excellence in the appropriate fields and should provide an overview of the applicant’s character and interests.
-The letters of recommendation must reference the applicant’s full name, address and telephone number and are to be sent in a sealed envelope.
+The letters of recommendation must reference the applicant’s full name and address.